gnachman/iTerm2/README.md

 Therm is a fork of iTerm2 done by pancake <pancake@nopcode.org> that aims to:

-* Better defaults for power-users (no tabs, dark theme, follow mouse, ...)
+* Better defaults for power-users (distraction-less tabs, dark theme, follow mouse, ...)
 * Remove clutchy stuff like maximized indicators, scrollbars or title tabs
 * No timestamps (removed buggy feature and get some speed)
 * No Lion-style fullscreen, standard one is faster and handier